eeriespace/eeriespace.github.io/_posts/2020-04-16-play-report-disciples-of-bone-and-shadow-playtest-2.md

 *Cauterise* but fails, she has done something wrong ``+1 corruption``, she insists and this time the spell works ``+11HP`` ``+2XP``

+> **Edit:** The author has reminded me that you **can't** fail to cast a
+> spell.
+The roll that I was making was a resistance roll against corruption,
+> which I failed and that's why she gained corruption; the effects of the
+> spell, in this case a *Cauterise*, will still fully apply.
+>
+> This is another great example of why I'm completely useless at healing.

 **2.** She goes back to the first triangular room, the one with the crystal, but some **Madarian Rats (Vermin)** cut her escape (there are three).